Morning has broken like the first morning

 - Expert advice appears contradictory or incomplete presenting a clear risk

 - This project, even based on current knowledge, has been extraordinarily expensive and will be an order of magnitude more if allowed to proceed, there is a desperate need for housing in Oxford and the resources squandered on this project could deliver say 40 houses on at a cheaper location – this is costing homes, and alives – in effect more housing can be built elsewhere more cheaply with less consequences to the environment and less negative impacts on green space deprived communities

-- Removal and relaying of the soil and sewage pipes which which service the entire Town Furze estate (See The Slope below) are probably metres unground on the natural slope and replacement to modern standards will be prohibitively expensive and will result in sewage and drainage outages for residents.
+- Removal and relaying of the soil and sewage pipes which which service the much of the Town Furze estate (See The Slope below) are 4 metres underground on the natural slope and replacement to modern standards will be prohibitively expensive and will result in sewage and drainage outages for residents.